H5N1 Analysis Request Form : https://www.hug.ch/laboratoire-virologie/centre-national-reference-pour-infections-virales

 For samples that are positive for influenza A and/or B, a detailed characterization of the influenza viruses present in the sample will be performed (subtyping, antigenic proximity to vaccine strains, genotyping and identification of mutations associated with antiviral resistance).

-In calendar week 40 of 2025, a new season of monitoring respiratory viruses circulating among the Swiss population began.
-In calendar week 49, 53 samples from patients with symptoms of acute respiratory infection were sent to the NRI for analysis.
-The CNRI detected SARS-CoV-2 in 5 samples, influenza type A in 17 samples and RSV in 2 samples.
-The spread of the influenza virus among the Swiss population is increasing rapidly.
+In calendar week 40 of 2025, a new surveillance season began for respiratory viruses circulating among the Swiss population.
+In week 13/2026, 11 samples from patients with symptoms of acute respiratory infection were sent to the CNRI for analysis.
+The CNRI detected the presence of the influenza A virus in one sample; SARS-CoV-2 or RSV was not detected in any sample.
+The circulation of respiratory viruses in the population is low.

 Contact :